oracc/oracc-rest/README.md

 ## Production environment

-The application is currently deployed for production to the Oracc build server (more details [here](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
+The application is currently deployed for production to the Oracc build server (more details on the [ORACC Server wiki](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
 Ask a senior team member or Steve Tinney to get access to this server.

 Once you are connected to the server it's always a good idea to update the packages as a first step: `sudo apt-get update && sudo apt-get upgrade -y`